 In Key Stage 1 the children will develop their fundamental skills which will give them the building blocks to become competent and confident in a range of physical activities.
 The children will develop these skills in three main areas: locomotion (moving in a range of ways that include: walking, running, jumping and dodging), stability (balancing) and object control (sending, receiving and controlling an object).
 They will use these building blocks to help them participate in team games, developing simple tactics for attacking and defending.
 In addition to this, they will learn and perform dances using simple movement patterns.

 In Key Stage 2 the children will continue to apply and develop their fundamental skills linking them together to make actions and sequences of movement.
 They will use this to help them play a range of competitive games* applying basic principles of attacking and defending.
 In addition to this they will develop their flexibility, strength, technique, control and balance and will performing dances that use a range of movement.
 In P.E. lessons children will communicate, collaborate and compete with each other and they will be given the opportunity to evaluate their performances, recognising how they can improve their performance and celebrating their own success.

-Progression in P.E. will be assessed throughout each key stage through observations and making regular video recordings in different areas of the PE curriculum.
+Progression in P.E. will be assessed throughout each key stage through observations and where possible regular video recordings in different areas of the PE curriculum.
 An age-related assessment will be given to parents/carers through annual reports.

 *Competitive games include; basketball, netball, football, hockey, tag rugby, volleyball, tennis, badminton, rounders and cricket.
 These will be modified games where appropriate.